YDIN/branding/docs/experience.md

 Filling in the whole work history in detail can take some time and effort, but it's an investment.

-As a professional, you anyways need to keep track of your past somewhere, so why not do that on LinkedIn where it's also easily visible to any stakeholders interested?
+As a professional, you anyways need to keep track of your past somewhere, so why not do that on LinkedIn where it's also easily visible to any stakeholder interested?

 ---